SamuelSwartzberg/flashcardifying_text_temp/ling.md

 A verb that follows a pattern of a typical inflectional category is called regular, else irregular.
 Inflectional categories of verb conjugations are called verb clasess.

-### Lexeme

-A lexeme is the fundamental unit of the lexicon of a language.
-A lexeme is an abstract unit that underlies all its inflectional variants.
-A lexeme can be instantiated in different inflectional variants = words.
-By convention, lexemes are represented in all caps.
-Any lexeme belongs to a particular syntactic category/word class.
-A ⟮lemma⟯ is the form that is chosen by ⟮convention⟯ to represent the ⟮lexeme⟯.
-A lexical item/unit is like a lexeme, but can be ⟮multiple words long⟯ Lexical item and lexical unit are synonyms.

-The lexis of a language is, depending on your definition, either a subset (of words) grouped by a specific linguistic criteria or ⟮the complete set of all possible words in a language⟯
-Lexicon seems to be a synonym of lexis.

 ### stem, base, root

 The root is the irreducable morphological core of a word, with the core lexical meaning.